HIP-1195: Hiero hooks and an application to allowances

 Security Implications

-Since EVM hook executions are subject to the same gas charges and throttles as normal contract executions; and hook installations are subject to the same throttles as contract creations, we do not expect this HIP to introduce any new denial of service vector.
+Since EVM hook executions are subject to the same gas charges and throttles as normal contract executions; and hook creations are subject to the same throttles as contract creations, we do not expect this HIP to introduce any new denial of service vector.

 The main security concerns with account allowance hooks are the same as with smart contracts.
 That is,